kestra-io/docs/content/blogs/2024-04-05-getting-started-with-kestra.md

 - **Outputs:** Tasks will often generate outputs that you’ll want to pass on to a later task.
 Outputs let you connect both variables as well as files to later tasks.
 An output of a variable could look like this: `"{{ outputs.script.vars.output }}"`
 - **Triggers:** Instead of manually executing your flow, you can setup triggers to execute it based on a set of conditions such as time schedule or a webhook.

-The last thing to mention is Plugins!
-To help you build powerful flows, you can utilise Plugins for tools and platforms you already use to help speed things up!
+The last thing to mention is Plugins.
+To help you build powerful flows, you can utilise Plugins for tools and platforms you already use to help speed things up.
 Every plugin is different but we'll cover a few examples later in the blog.

 While that might be a lot of properties to get your head around, the Kestra platforms interactive topology will help us configure these correctly!

 ## Building our First Flow

-For our first flow, we're going to setup a simple automation that runs a Python script once every hour and sends its output to Discord as a notification!
-Let's start with the Python part!
+For our first flow, we're going to set up a simple automation that runs a Python script once every hour and sends its output to Discord as a notification.
+Let's start with the Python part.
 Firstly, we need a Python file for Kestra to execute!
 We’ll use something really simple that generates an output from an API request.

 ```python
 import requests